golang/proposal/design/22080-dwarf-inlining.md

 ```

 If the code above is compiled with the existing compiler and the resulting DWARF
-inspected, there is a single DW_TAG_subprogram DIE for 'Top', with variable DIEs
+inspected, there is a single DW_TAG_subprogram DIE for `Top`, with variable DIEs
 reflecting params and (selected) locals for that routine.
 Two of the stack-allocated locals from the inlined routines (Mid and Leaf)
 survive in the DWARF, but other inlined variables do not: